jajabarr/shade/README.txt

 You must reach 8 caves to beat the game.

-As you play, the shade [S] will collpse upon you, and the beasts [B] will always be closer.
+As you play, the shade [S] will collapse upon you, and the beasts [B] will always be closer.

 Don't let either of them touch you.
+The Shade will kill you.
+The beasts will take 1hp.

 Wizards [W] hold mighty secrets essential to your survival.
+Talk to them.

 To move: